-Set ttings
+Settings

-Number The default setting lets th resolution fo of digits He device choose the best or the range.
+Number of digits The default setting lets the device choose the best resolution for the range.

 Default

-Delault

 +3

 CANCEL APPLY

 2.5.2 Recording

 Recording settings allow saving the default settings when starting a recording.
 If the same recordings are regularly used, saving the default settings will prevent having to reconfigure the settings for each new recording.
 Adjustments in this section are made in the same way as when starting a recording.